Dwarf cat: List of dwarf cat breeds

+Breeding ethics and ban

+Cat fancy

+Other than TICA, all major cat registries and pet associations do not recognize any dwarf cat as a legitimate breed.
+The animals are excluded from most major pet shows and contests.
+Largely an American phenomenon, they are not widely accepted outside of the United States.

+In its registration rules, the Fédération Internationale Féline prohibits breeds based on dwarfism, and specifically mentions the Munchkin as an example of unacceptable manipulation of "genetic disease".

+Breeding ban

+In order to protect the animal’s welfare, several countries and states have prohibited breeding of dwarf cats, including the Netherlands (2014), and Victoria (Australia).
+The Australian Capital Territory (Australia) government consider the Munchkin breed to be "malformed animals" and the deliberate breeding of them "unacceptable" because of the "genetic health problems associated with such breeding".

+They are effectively banned under the European Convention for the Protection of Pet Animals and have been strongly condemned in the British magazine Cat World.
+In the US itself, the ASPCA admonishes its supporters to "stay vigilant" against the small but spreading market.

 Genetics

-To determine of a cat has feline dwarfism, X-rays, bone samples, and genetic testing can be done.
+To determine if a cat has feline dwarfism, X-rays, bone samples, and genetic testing can be done.
 Genetic testing on cats with feline dwarfism is being utilized in human research as well.

 Felis Catus 9.0, a reference genome for the cat, was utilized in research to analyze DNA of cats using genome sequencing, genetic linkage, origin of the parents, and genome-wide association studies.
 Each of these approaches yielded the result of the dwarfism phenotype resting within the area of the B1 chromosome in the cat.
 An unidentified novel gene was also discovered that controls disproportionate dwarfism.
 The test requires a sample of blood or a buccal swab to provide the DNA.
 Different cats are compared to determine if the dwarfism is proportionate or disproportionate.
 Cats with disproportionate dwarfism are more common and aside from leg deformities, the cat is not known to have many more health problems.

 Testing

-There are many tests that can be run on cats; feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV) tests, heartworm tests, fecal tests, blood tests, etc. Depending on the problems a cat is exhibiting, or what concerns the pet owners may have, different, more advanced tests may be ordered.
+There are many tests that can be run on cats: feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV) tests, heartworm tests, fecal tests, blood tests, etc. Depending on the problems a cat is exhibiting, or what concerns the pet owners may have, different, more advanced tests may be ordered.
 If a cat is showing signs of feline dwarfism, specific testing can be done to determine if dwarfism is the cause, or if another condition, such as congenital feline hypothyroidism, is causing symptoms similar to feline dwarfism.